 Disney’s Boardwalk is more than just a pier.
 It’s stock full of shops, eateries and great times.

-Remember that nearly all table service restaurants at Walt Disney World now require a credit card hold for reservations and a have a penalty charge for no-shows.
+Remember that nearly all table service restaurants at Walt Disney World now require a credit card hold for reservations and have a penalty charge for no-shows.

 More Awesome Ideas